Lots of people have heard about a backdoor Roth IRA and wonder if it’s a strategy for them. Frequently asked backdoor Roth IRA questions below.

 Roth IRAs are a type of individual retirement account with a unique tax feature.
 They allow a user to make after tax contributions and in return, qualified withdrawals can be made without owing taxes.
 This means that any growth that occurs in the account can be tax-free.
 Compare this to a traditional IRA, which allows pretax contributions, and taxes owed on all withdrawals.

-A backdoor Roth IRA is a way to make contributions to a Roth IRA while getting around the IRS income limitations regarding who is permitted to make contributions.
+A backdoor Roth IRA is a way to make contributions to a Roth IRA for someone above IRS income limitations.
 Please note that the following is meant for informational purposes only; consult with your tax and financial advisor on your particular situation.

 2. What is the potential benefit of a backdoor Roth IRA?